 Whatever it is, it works.
 The aikido practitioner is hard and fast and equipped with a lethal ability to put opponents away faster than can be done in any other sport.
 In some respects, the acknowledgment of the philosophy and the physics is all the professor is asking for.
 The fact that many people are now adhering to his view and providing a new home and cultural center for his art is testament to the validity of his message.
 At 85, he can claim his life has been a success.

-Black Belt’s online store offers a selection of aikido DVDs and video downloads for further study.
+For More Information: Black Belt's online store offers a selection of aikido DVDs and video downloads for further study.
 Titles include the following:

 - An Introduction to Keijutsukai Aikido: Japanese Art of Self-Defense by Thomas H. Makiyama